HARD TALK on Pakistani Pyrotechnic Team Winning in Moscow (Video)

 Oscar, as I nicknamed him since we started to interact, asserted that “mainstreaming this community will unlock the potential of Pakistan, but,” he says, “will also defeat the status quo forces; hence they will never allow this transformation to happen.” –a view carried by many others also.

-His posit is a Tango though by all means with mine, including my father’s, and et al I used to hang out with in the 70s and early 80s.
+His posit is a Tango by all account with mine, including my father’s, and et al I used to hang out with in the 70s and early 80s.

-One of the shock and awe (Jhatke pe Jhatka) at that time for me is also an Oscar Tango to the issue — the decades old remains alive and kicking, dust-storming the society just like the ‘black & white zebra with red all over crossing the road’ is a distraction at the Zebra crossing on a boulevard narrowing into a broad street as it snakes through a downtown!
+One of the shock and awe (Jhatke pe Jhatka) at that time for me is also an Oscar Tango to the issue — the decades old remains alive and kicking, and dust-storming the society just like the ‘black & white zebra with red all over crossing the road’ is a distraction at the Zebra crossing on a boulevard narrowing into a broad street as it snakes through the downtown!

-FLASHBACK: An impromptu visit to a child beggar’s camp in a Karachi suburb in that mid-70s led to this conversation:
+FLASHBACK: An impromptu visit to a child beggar’s camp in a Karachi suburb in the mid-70s led to this conversation:

-“We don’t let them (child beggars) go nor empower them with literacy, education, civility, money, etc. They won’t listen to us then, and then escape…how will we survive then?,” a middle-aged gentleman had said.
-I understood then he was the big guy of the camp.
+“We don’t let them (child beggars) go, nor empower them with literacy, education, civility, money, etc. They won’t listen to us then, and then escape…how will we survive then?,” a middle-aged gentleman said to me.
+I understood he was the big guy of the camp for chatting so confidently.

-The visit from a policeman and sharing doodh patti tea alongside with me at the adda (goth), and the conversations we were having was ultimately a kaleidoscopic gaze for me, and remains so even decades later.
+The visit from a policeman and his sharing doodh patti tea alongside me at the adda (goth), and the conversations we were having were ultimately a kaleidoscopic gaze to me, and remains so even decades later.

-BLAST FROM THE PAST: On or about the evening of March 25th 1971, Baba (my father) had said in Jhulna, former East Pakistan now Bangladesh, “Yeh pagri waley log nahi chahte.”
+BLAST FROM THE PAST: On or about the evening of March 25th 1971, Baba (my father) had said in Khulna, former East Pakistan now Bangladesh that, “Yeh pagri waley log nahi chahte.”

-It took me decades of studentship to understand who the “pagri wale log” were and are, and what it means and what they “nahi chate” meant and means.
+It took me decades of studentship to understand who the “pagri waley log” were and are, and what it means and what they “nahi chate” meant and means.

-Pagri wale meant, as I understand now, something beyond linguistic parlance or provincial, ethnic symbolism –it’s the cabal which seeks status quo, I’ve come to realize.
+Pagri waley meant, as I understand now, something beyond linguistic parlance or provincial, ethnic symbolism –it’s the cabal which seeks the status quo, I’ve come to realize.
 I have rejected the usual take on it, as our family on Baba’s watch, is multi-ethnic, multi-lingual through inter-marriages and cross-cultural bonhomie.

-Therefore, have taken to understand that Baba meant a groupthink of predatory albeit binary (banya) nature, and left it at that as his takes were usually telegraphic.
+Therefore, I’ve taken to understand that Baba meant a groupthink of predatory albeit binary (banya) nature, and left it at that, as his takes were usually telegraphic.

-Reminiscing, this motley but powerful mindset carrying community comprising all shades and from all horizontal and vertical sides, over the years overgrew into a huge politically powerful cabal –it consciously and competently maims / twists / breaks the system’s limbs systematically –just as the limb of a child the gentleman at the beggars’ camp told me they do so they can day in day out, unfettered, rake in money, power, prestige, etc., and achieve a so-called unassailable position in the society and in the power structure bottom up.
+Reminiscing, this motley but powerful mindset-carrying community comprising all shades and from all the horizontal and vertical sides, over the years overgrew into a huge politically powerful cabal –and it consciously and competently maims / twists / breaks the system’s limbs systematically –just as the limb of a child the gentleman at the beggars’ camp told me they do, so they can day in day out, unfettered, rake in money, power, prestige, etc., and achieve a so-called unassailable position in the society and in the power structure bottom up.

-PS: The child beggar had talent: He could whistle well, was a great conservationist.
+PS: The child beggar I had met had talent: He could whistle well, was a great conservationist.
 He used to talk me into buying two bun kababs: one for me and one for him.
 I consider him a member of the marginalized talent community (sunshine generation) but at the mercy of the status quo.

 Oscar is therefore right (again); We’ve got talent.
-How we Tango will remain though the million dollar question for future generation to figure out.
+How we Tango will remain though the million dollar question for the future generation to figure out.
 We failed them.

-To quote Aitzaz Ahsan sahib, “we the hinged generation (I call the sunset/nero generation) dropped the ball…we are leaving behind a Pakistan worse than we had gotten from our forefathers.”
+To quote Aitzaz Ahsan sahib, “we the hinged generation (I call the sunset / nero generation) dropped the ball…we are leaving behind a Pakistan worse than we had gotten from our forefathers.”
 God bless him.
-Pakistan Zindabad I must say.
-It’s the Wind Behind My Wings…
+Pakistan Zindabad I must say; it’s the Wind Behind My Wings…

 Karachi, Aug.
 17, 2022